lucassith/media-planet-ingress-watcher/README.md

 This application listens for files in a specific directory.
 If the file contains hostname then it creates kubernetes ingress yaml and executes it.

-This application is being used to create new k8s ingress for MediaPlanet company.
+This application is being used to create new k8s ingresses for Media Planet Sp. z o.o. company.

+Please read LICENSE if you wish to use this application for youself.

 ## Usage